ConsumrBuzzy/TurboShells/README.md

 # 🐢 Turbo Shells

-**Turbo Shells** is a minimal management simulation game built with Python and PyGame.
+**Turbo Shells** is a personal passion project and portfolio piece - a minimal management simulation game built with Python and PyGame.
 The goal is simple: breed the ultimate racing turtle.

+> This project demonstrates clean, maintainable game development practices and serves as a portfolio showcase of Python game development skills.

 In this game, you don't control the racer—you manage the *racer*.
 Balance your economy, train your turtles to improve their stats, and make high-stakes decisions on when to retire a champion to breed the next generation.